openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

   * [Hormones and autosens](http://seemycgm.com/2017/06/06/hormones-2/) See my CGM

 ### What emergency equipment is recommended to take with me?
+First of all, you have to take the same emergency equipment with you like every other T1D with insulin pump therapy.
+As looping with AndroidAPS, it is strongly recommended to have the following additional equipment with or near to you:

+* Accu pack for the energy of your smartphone, wear and (maybe) BT reader
+* Backup in the cloud (Dropbox, Google Drive...) of the apps you use like: your latest AndroidAPS-APK and your key store password, AndroidAPS settings file, xDrip settings file, patched Dexcom app, ...
+* Pump batteries

 ### How to savely attach the CGM/FGM?